-This paper is inspired, in part, by paper presented by Martin J. Beckmann: "Vehicle and Passenger Flows in Mass Transportation: Optimal Routing of Buses and Planes," at the Symposium on Transportation Network Design and Economics, Northwestern University, Evanston, Illinois, January 29, 2010.
+This work is inspired, in part, by the paper presented by Martin J. Beckmann, "Vehicle and Passenger Flows in Mass Transportation: Optimal Routing of Buses and Planes," at the Symposium on Transportation Network Design and Economics, Northwestern University, Evanston, Illinois, January 29, 2010.
+The Symposium was organized by David E. Boyce and Hani S. Mahmassani.